Disability Living Allowance (DLA) For Adults

 What is the criteria for Disability Living Allowance?

 People eligible for Disability Living Allowance (DLA) will have some kind of disability and will need assistance with either care or mobility-related costs.
 DLA has now been replaced by Personal Independence Payment (PIP) for people aged between 16 and the State Pension age (currently 66 for men and women in the UK).
+To be eligible, you’ll need to meet either the ‘care component’ or ‘mobility component’ of DLA.

-What conditions qualify for disability in the UK?
+What conditions qualify for Disability Living Allowance?

-If you qualify for the highest rate of both the care component and mobility component for Disability Living Allowance, this will total £184.30 per week.
-When paid on a four-weekly basis, this will total £737.20 every four weeks.
+If you qualify for the highest rate of both the care component and mobility component for Disability Living Allowance, this will total £187.45 per week.
+When paid on a four-weekly basis, this will total £749.80 every four weeks.

 Free Care Fees & Funding Email Course